LoveCatc/academic-cv/content/en/_index.md

           description: |2-
               Responsibilities include:

-              * Analysing and experimenting with text data
+              * Analysing and processing TB-scale text data
               * Building and maintaining data infrastructure
               * Collaborating with the team to construct models
         # - title: Professor of Semiconductor Physics